sigsum/sigsum/proposals/2023-01-get-leaves-at-end-of-data.md

 In case `end_index > size`, the log will simply clamp to `size`.
 (In the case `start_index == size`, we always get `start_index == end_index` after clamping.
-That's not an error, it's still the 204 case, even though that range would be invalid (400) if it occured before clamping).
+That's not an error, it's still the 404 case, even though that range would be invalid (400) if it occured before clamping).

+# Backwards compatibility

+Adopting this proposal only changess the meaning of certain requests that currently are invalid.
+So it should be doable without a need to change the protocol version or introduce a new endpoint name.

 # Tailing a log